ingorichtsmeier/two-datasources-camunda-spring-boot/README.md

 The configuration is in the `com.camunda.consulting.two_ds.configuration.TwoDatasourcesConfiguration` class, adopted from [this Spring boot Howto document](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#howto.data-access.configure-two-datasources).

-The customer data source has the `@Primary` annotation on both methods.
+The Customer data source has the `@Primary` annotation on both methods.

 ## The Camunda Engine

-A simple process with two service tasks is used to add data to the customer database.
+A simple process diagram with two service tasks is used to add data to the customer database.
 The name is given when the process instance starts.
-A Service task with a Delegate expression creates a new customer in the database.
+A service task with a Delegate expression creates a new customer in the database.
 If an error is forced, the second service task throws an exception to roll back the customer from the database.

-The data source is configured in the `com.camunda.consulting.two_ds.configuration.TwoDatasourcesConfiguration` class, too.
+The data source for the process engine is configured in the `com.camunda.consulting.two_ds.configuration.TwoDatasourcesConfiguration` class, too.
 It uses the same pattern as the primary customer data source, with two differences:
 1. No `@Primary` annotation
 2. The `camundaDataSource` Bean is qualified with the `camundaDataSourceProperties` to separate the setup.

-The bean name is [documented here](https://docs.camunda.org/manual/7.18/user-guide/spring-boot-integration/configuration/#defaultdatasourceconfiguration)
+The bean name is [documented here](https://docs.camunda.org/manual/7.18/user-guide/spring-boot-integration/configuration/#defaultdatasourceconfiguration).

 ## Successful configuration